PiusLucky/use-memo-and-callback-practical-use-cases/README.md

-# Nextjs-Tailwind-Template
+# Perfomance: Understandin React useMemo and useCallback hooks
-A template repo for nextjs, tailwind and shadcn
+Practical, Real world example use-cases for the React useMemo and useCallback hooks